Let's Encrypt provide free SSL certificates for HTTPS. It's possible to get a Let's Encrypt certificate working on PythonAnywhere. Here's how:

 /home/YOURUSERNAME/letsencrypt/wellknown

-The static files table should look like this (with a different username in the second column):
+The result should look like this (with a different username in the second column):

 If you're using our password-protection feature for your web app, you'll also need to switch that off for the duration of this procedure; you can turn it on again once you've got the certificate.